kriogenia/empathy-academy-search-path-module/doc/Week2.md

 Our owner gave us an extra task as we all almost finished, expanding on the fields to search.
 I decided to give it a take with the ES multi match search and built a new query URL for it.
 Thanks to my architecture it was really easy to implement.
+It didn't work as I expected.

+Thank god the ElasticSearch documentation is good, and I was able to find how to refine the search.
+Adding the cross fields type of the search the results were, indeed, an improvement.
+So I did some tests.